Visual analytics for networked-guarantee loans risk management: Case Study

+We first introduce the loan process, data exploration and then describe the experiments.
+As \autoref{glp} shows, there is often more than one guarantor per loan transaction, and there may be several loan transactions for a single guarantor in a period.
+Once the loan is approved, the business can usually obtain the full size of the loan immediately, and starts to repay the bank regularly by an installment plan until the end of the loan contract.
+The banks need to collect as much fine-grained information as possible concerning the repayment ability of the enterprise.
+The information falls into four categories: transaction information; customer information; asset information such as mortgage status; and history of loan approval records, etc.

-We collect loan records spanning ten years from a major commercial bank in China.
-The names of the customers in the records are encrypted and replaced by an ID; we can access the basic profile like the enterprise scale, the loan information like the guarantee ID and loan credit.
-We first introduce the loan process, and then explain how the information are extracted and cleaned.
+We collect loan records spanning ten years from our cooperated commercial bank and construct the guaranteed network.
+The names of the customers in the records are encrypted and replaced by an ID.